 For cybercrime, a new treaty was negotiated with the main justification being the need for increased international cooperation because of the inapplicability of the UNTOC's systems (and the lack of universal coverage of regional mechanisms), given the cross-border nature of cybercrime and specific challenges related to the use of information and communication technology for criminal purposes.
 These include obtaining evidence, access to cross-border data, slow mutual assistance processes and differences in legal statutes.
 However, the reality is that cross-border investigations are frequently hampered by political power struggles, bilateral disputes, a lack of transparency in responses, a lack of resources and disagreements over human rights issues.
 These realities are of concern for the future of global collaboration on cybercrime and cross-border investigations.
-He for the future of global collaboration on cybercrime and cross-border investigations.

 In the case of environmental crime, the debate appears to centre on the lack of criminalization of environmental-related offences, in particular illegal wildlife trade, and the lack of harmonization of legal systems for penalizing such offences.
 One solution proposed is a protocol or protocols that address environmental-related offences as serious crimes under the UNTOC.
 However, the UNTOC does not provide states with specific standards for criminalizing conducts in accordance with its text, which makes fulfilling the dual criminality requirement for cooperation and legal harmonization hard to achieve.
 The serious crime threshold is also problematic, as it disregards the variety of ways in which crime is penalized under domestic laws, while the UNTOC does not oblige states parties to amend their penalties to certain offences that become more of a threat.
-128

 It is difficult to say which approach - additional protocol or new treaty - is better.
 Protocols are intended to make the UNTOC applicable to new and emerging forms of transnational organized crime.
 Therefore, a protocol uses existing machinery for international cooperation and technical assistance, whereas a new treaty could be seen as duplication of efforts.
-Indeed, negotiating a full new treaty could be challenging in the current geopolitical turmoil and mounting distrust - this is very different from the favourable circumstances in the 1990s when the UNTOC was negotiated and later adopted with the remarkable buy-in of almost all member states.129 scope for international cooperation is limited to transnational organized crime and therefore only criminalizes organized crime activity that occurs across borders.
-130 It also touches on a fraction of (not all) criminal markets 131 and excludes violence, intimidation and corruption within the threshold of serious crime.
-This leaves potential gaps in applying the UNTOC both to address criminal markets and to protect victims and persons affected by crime.
+Indeed, negotiating a full new treaty could be challenging in the current geopolitical turmoil and mounting distrust - this is very different from the favourable circumstances in the 1990s when the UNTOC was negotiated and later adopted with the remarkable buy-in of almost all member states.